rockssk/cloud_scripts/README.md

-# cloud_scripts
+# Cloud Scripts
-Repository to host cloud automation scripts
+Automation is needed , no matter wherever you are.
+One can find cloud specific automation scripts